Q&A (Homeland): Plot

 Brody (Damian Lewis) is brought to an unknown location and is alone, handcuffed in a room with cameras watching him.
 Quinn (Rupert Friend) enters and begins the interrogation while Saul (Mandy Patinkin) and Carrie (Claire Danes) observe from another room.
 He starts with a line of questioning designed to get Brody to tell a series of lies.
 Brody denies knowing Abu Nazir's son, and claims he never wore a suicide vest and had no involvement in any plot with Tom Walker.
 Quinn then shows the video of Brody's confession that they acquired and leaves him alone for a while to think about it.
 When Quinn returns, Brody readily confesses to knowing and loving Issa, and being angry at Vice President Walden, but denies ever wearing a suicide vest.
 Brody boasts that nothing happened in that bunker and they have no real evidence on him.
 When he cannot extract any more information, Quinn explodes in anger and stabs Brody in the hand with a knife.
 Quinn later explains his actions to Saul as a performance, because "every good cop needs a bad cop."

 Carrie takes over the interrogation and begins by shutting off all of the cameras in the room, though Saul and Quinn can still hear the audio.
 She removes Brody's handcuffs and gets him some water.
 Carrie then sits down and recaps how Brody wrecked her career and her life, and asks whether he felt any guilt doing it, and whether he had any feelings for her, to which Brody does not answer.
-She traps Brody in a lie about the confession video, and asks Brody when the last time he told the truth about something was.
+She traps Brody in a lie about the confession video, and asks him when the last time was, he told the truth about something.
 Carrie says it can be fun to tell the truth, and disarms Brody by blurting out that she wishes he would leave his family and move in with her.
 She describes how Abu Nazir systematically broke Brody down and rebuilt him, and recounts in detail some of Abu Nazir's past terrorist attacks which resulted in mass civilian casualties, referring to the civilians as "Chrises, Danas, and Jessicas."
 Carrie correctly surmises that it was a phone call from Dana that kept Brody from exploding the vest.
 She stresses that behind all of Brody's lies, there is a good man, and that is the Brody she fell in love with.
 Carrie characterizes Abu Nazir and Walden as "monsters" who will kill innocent people, but that Brody is not such a monster, because he was put in a position to do so but did not explode the vest.